miykael/miykael.github.io/_posts/2023-10-23-01_scikit_simple.md

 score_te = clf.score(X_te, y_te)

 print(
-    f"Prediction accuracy on train data: {score_tr*100:.2f}%\n\
+    f"Model accuracy on train data: {score_tr*100:.2f}%\n\
-Prediction accuracy on test data:  {score_te*100:.2f}%" )
+Model accuracy on test data:  {score_te*100:.2f}%"
+)
 ```

-    Prediction accuracy on train data: 100.00%
+    Model accuracy on train data: 100.00%
-    Prediction accuracy on test data:  96.67%
+    Model accuracy on test data:  96.67%

+The model's performance metrics reveal several key insights:
+- **Perfect Training Accuracy (100%)**: This suggests the model has completely memorized the training data, which could indicate overfitting.
+- **Strong Test Accuracy (96.67%)**: Despite potential overfitting, the model generalizes well to unseen data.
+- **Train-Test Gap (3.33%)**: The difference between train and test accuracy suggests some overfitting, but it's within acceptable limits for this task.
+- **Practical Impact**: For digit recognition, 96.67% accuracy means the model would correctly identify about 967 out of 1000 handwritten digits, making it suitable for many real-world applications like postal code reading or form processing.

 As you can see, the model performed perfectly on the training set.
-No wonder, we tested the classifiers
+No wonder, we tested the classifier's
 performance on the same data it was trained on.
 But is there way how we can improve the score on the test data?

 Yes there is.
 But for this we need to fine-tune our random forest classifier.
 Because as of now we only used